 Being named as the executor of someone’s will is a mark of trust.
 The person who wrote the will believed you were the right person to carry out their final wishes.
-But alongside that honour comes a significant legal responsibility — one that can last months, sometimes longer, and that carries real personal liability if things go wrong.
+Alongside that responsibility comes a significant legal duty – one that can last months, sometimes more than a year, and that carries real personal liability if things go wrong.

-This guide explains what an executor is, what your duties are, whether you can refuse the role, and when it makes sense to bring in a solicitor.
-Whether you’ve just found out you’ve been named, or you’re trying to understand the role before agreeing to it, you’ll find everything you need here.
-If you are writing a will and deciding who to appoint, our guide on how to write a will covers choosing an executor and more.
+This guide explains what an executor is, your duties step by step, the personal liabilities you take on (including a tax obligation many guides miss), how the role works across Scotland and Northern Ireland, and when it makes sense to bring in a solicitor.
+Whether you have just found out you have been named or you are weighing up the role before agreeing to it, you will find what you need here.
+If you are writing a will and deciding who to appoint, our guide on how to write a will covers choosing an executor.

 What is an executor?